 - support, personally and professionally, more organizations that advocate for racial justice and necessary changes in the law to advance racial justice;

-- create opportunities for young Black persons; and
+- create opportunities for young Black persons, including those who are interested in nonprofit and exempt organizations law; and

 - integrate racial justice more fully in my lectures and class materials for the Business of Nonprofits course at Columbia.

 And, at this time, I pledge to focus these activities on advancing the Black Lives Matter movement and the voices of Black people.
 I hope others join me in creating their own action lists that will evolve (as mine will) as we get more engaged and the movement advances.